microsoft/Video_Call_MOS/README.md

  3. Frame freeze feature computation based on time-alignment indices
  4. Predict MOS with Video Call MOS LSTM, using VMAF and frame freeze features as input

-## Validation results and VMAF comparison
+## Validation results
 In comparison to VMAF, the proposed VCM model performs better on videos with temporal distortions.
 The following figure shows how VMAF overestimates the quality for multiple samples in the validation dataset.
 <br><br><img src="imgs/results.png" width="500" >

 The following example shows the per-frame predictions for a video that is impaired by a single freeze of around 1 second.
-According to the crowdsourced ratings the ground truth video quality MOS is 2.95.
+According to the crowdsourced ratings, the ground truth video quality MOS is 2.95.
 Because VMAF does not take the freeze into acount, it overestimates the quality with a score of 3.52.
 In contrast, the proposed VCM model lowers the quality predictions during the frozen frames, such that the overall MOS prediction results to a score very close to the ground truth.
 <br><br><img src="imgs/example_1.png" width="500" >

 The next figure shows a similar effect but instead with multiple shorter frame freezes.